manfredspitze/python-division-solution/modulus-instructions.md

 - Assign integers to two variables
 - Define a third variable to store the result of the calculation
-- Use the division operator (/) to tell Python to divide the first number by the second number
+- Use the modulus operator (`%`) to tell Python to divide the first number by the second number and find the remainder
-- Display both numbers and the result in your f-string
+- Display both numbers and the remainder in your f-string

 #### Odd or Even?